cspray/blogisthenics/README.md

 # Blogisthenics

-A site generator written in PHP.
 Are you looking for a static site generator with the following features:

 - A [SPA](https://en.wikipedia.org/wiki/Single-page_application) using the latest JavaScript Web Components?
 - The newest CSS frameworks baked right in?